 Now, let’s get into the solutions to fix the volume that keeps going down on Android.

-If your Android volume keeps going down, you need to check your phone case or any object pressing the volume buttons down.
-Take off the case and make sure there is nothing in contact with your phone.
+If your Android volume keeps going down, you should check your phone case or any object that may be pressing the volume buttons down.
+Take off the case and ensure there is nothing in contact with your phone.

-The volume will stop going down if the case was the culprit.
-Replace the case with one that is not tight or forgo using one altogether.
+The volume would stop going down if the case was the culprit.
+Replace the case with one that is not tight, or forgo using one altogether.

 If too many apps and processes are running on a device, there will be very little space left in the memory.
 This can cause the device to malfunction and cause problems like the volume going down itself.